teuler/robotling/README.md

 # robotling

-"robotling" is a simple circuit board to control small robots [Video](https://youtu.be/l2hTQQoWjVY)).
+"robotling" is a simple circuit board to control small robots.

-Please find the details in the [wiki](https://github.com/teuler/robotling/wiki).
+Please check out the [video](https://youtu.be/l2hTQQoWjVY)) and find the details in the [wiki](https://github.com/teuler/robotling/wiki).

 ### Release Notes